-- Switch-to-switch situations.
+- Conditions of OLT to other switching devices.
 RADIUS does not provide two-way authentication.
-On the switch only incoming call authentication is available when running RADIUS.
+On the OLT only incoming call authentication is available when running RADIUS.
 The outbound call is impossible. - Networks using a variety of services.
 RADIUS generally binds a user to one service model.